We Buy Fire Damage Houses Logo

 Evaluating a person’s carelessness

-In any slip and fall injury case there will be questions of whether the injured person’s carelessness contributed to the slip and fall.
+In any slip and fall injury case, questions will arise about whether the injured person’s carelessness contributed to the incident.

 Rules known as “comparative negligence” are used to determine how reasonable your actions were at the time of the accident.